 - Meanwhile, combine the salt, garlic powder and pepper; rub over turkey.
 Place butter inside turkey cavity; tie drumsticks together.
 Prepare grill for indirect medium heat.
 Tuck wings under turkey and place with breast side up in a disposable roasting pan; place on grill rack.

 - Grill, covered, for 1 hour.
 If using a charcoal grill, add 10 briquettes to coals.
 Baste with pan drippings.
-Cover and grill 1-1/2 to 2 hours longer or until a meat thermometer reads 180°, adding 10 briquettes to maintain heat and brushing with pan drippings every 30 minutes.
+Cover and grill 1-1/2 to 2 hours longer or until a thermometer reads 180°, adding 10 briquettes to maintain heat and brushing with pan drippings every 30 minutes.
 (Cover loosely with foil if turkey browns too quickly.)

 - Cover and let stand for 20 minutes before carving.
 Split buns in half; fill with sliced turkey.
 Yield: 24 sandwiches.